eytan1998/eytan1998/README.md

 # Hi, I'm Eitan Ankri 👋

 🎓 **About Me**
 I'm a Computer Science with a passion for problem-solving, algorithms, and innovative technologies.
-I have made the Dean's List twice, and I continuously strive to enhance my skills by working on real-world applications.
+I have made the Dean's List twice, and I continuously strive to enhance my skills by working on real projects.

 📱 **Play Store Apps**
 I’ve published several apps on the Google Play Store, reflecting my strong interest in mobile development.
 My apps are designed with user experience and functionality in mind.